segment-boneyard/google-spreadsheets/Readme.md

 # Google Spreadsheets

-  A nicer Google Spreadsheets API for node.
+  A nicer Google Spreadsheets API for node, that supports batched reads and writes.

 ## Installation